Mini-XML 4.0 Programming Manual

 Text Nodes

-Whitespace-delimited text string (MXML_TEXT) nodes are created using the mxmlNewText and mxmlNewTextf functions.
-Each text node consists of a text string and (leading) whitespace flag value.
+Whitespace-delimited text string (MXML_TYPE_TEXT) nodes are created using the mxmlNewText and mxmlNewTextf functions and set using the mxmlSetText and mxmlSetTextf functions.
+Each text node consists of a text string and (leading) whitespace boolean value.

 mxml_node_t *